yunweneric/yunweneric/README.md

 - 🔭 I’m currently working on `parking app` 🚀💙
 - 🌱 I’m currently learning Kotlin and Android native
 - 👯 I’m looking to collaborate on a Flutter, Laravel and React Open-Source project! ✌😁
-- 🤔 I’m looking for help with, Meanwhile Nothing 🚀 | Coming Soon 😉
+- 🤔 I’m looking for help with, React advanced state management Meanwhile Nothing 🚀 | Coming Soon 😉
-- 💬 Ask me about Flutter, Laravel, Javascript and Dart and I will answer eagerly! 😎
+- 💬 Ask me about Flutter, Javascript and Dart and I will answer eagerly! 😎
 - 📫 How to reach me: [Github](https://github.com/yunweneric), [Twitter](https://twitter.com/Yunweneric), [Linkedin](https://www.linkedin.com/in/yunweneric/)
 - 😄 Pronouns: He/Him
 - 📫 Creative Writer at : [Dev.to](https://dev.to/yunweneric)